Wilhelm von Gümbel: Biography

 His geological map of Bavaria appeared in 1858, and the official memoir descriptive of the detailed work, entitled Geognoslische Beschreibung des Konigreichs Bayern was issued in three parts (1861, 1868 and 1879).
-He subsequently published his Geologie von Bayern in 2 vols.
-(1884-1894), an elaborate treatise on geology, with special reference to the geology of Bavaria.
+He subsequently published his Geologie von Bayern in 2 volumes (1884-1894), an elaborate treatise on geology, with special reference to the geology of Bavaria.

 In the course of his long and active career he engaged in much palaeontological work: he studied the fauna of the Triassic and in 1861 introduced the term Rhaetic for the uppermost division of that system; he supported at first the view of the organic nature of Eozoon canadense (1866 and 1876), he devoted special attention to Foraminifera, and described those of the Eocene strata of the northern Alps (1868); he dealt also with Receptaculites (1875) which he regarded as a genus belonging to the Foraminifera.
 In 1875 and 1878 he published "Über die Beschaffenheit des Steinmeteoriten vom Fall am 12.
 Februar 1875 in der Grafschaft Iowa Nordamerika" and "Über die in Bayern gefundenen Steinmeteoriten", respectively, both important qualitative and quantitative essays on the physical properties of meteorites.

+He married Emma Wahl in 1855 and they had two sons and three daughters.
+A sixth child died soon after birth.
+He was knighted in 1882 with the Order of Merit of the Bavarian Crown.
+His wife died in 1883.
+In 1886 he married Katharina Labroisse.
+In 1889 he was made an honorary citizen of the city of Munich for his work on the supply of water to the city.
+Following his wishes he was cremated in Gotha and an urn was placed in Munich which was destroyed during World War II.
+The gravestone reads Te saxa loquuntur ("the stones praise you").